dojot/docs/source/internal-communication.rst

 Kafka-WS
 --------

-*Kafka WebSocket* allows the users to retrieve data from a given dojot topic in a Kafka cluster, this retrieval can be conditional and/or partial.
+*Kafka WS* service allows users to retrieve conditional and/or partial real time data from a given dojot topic in a Kafka cluster.
 It works with pure websocket connections, so you can create websocket clients in any language you want as long as they support RFC 6455.

 Connecting to the service
 ++++++++++++++++++++++++++

-The connection is done in two steps, you must first obtain a single-use ticket through a REST request, then, be authorized to connect to the service through a websocket.
+The connection is done in two steps: you must first obtain a single-use ticket through a HTTP request, then connect to the service via websocket passing it as a parameter.

 First step: Get the single-use ticket
 *************************************
 A ticket allows the user to subscribe to a dojot topic.
 To obtain it is necessary to have a JWT access token that is issued by the platform's Authentication/Authorization service.
-Ticket request must be made by REST at the endpoint <base-url>/kafka-ws/v1/ticket using the HTTP GET verb.
-The request must contain the header Authorization and the JWT token as value, according to the syntax:
+The ticket must be retrieved via a HTTP request using the GET verb to the `<base-url>/kafka-ws/v1/ticket` endpoint.
+The request must contain the `Authorization` header with the previously retrieved JWT token as a value.
+Example:

-| `POST <base-url>/kafka-ws/v1/ticket`
+| `GET <base-url>/kafka-ws/v1/ticket`
 | `Authorization: Bearer [Encoded JWT]`

 The component responds with the following syntax: